 To file an application for probate with the Supreme Court, a filing fee is payable.
 This fee is set by the Supreme Court and is based on the value of the estate’s assets.
 Generally, these fees may be reimbursed from the Estate of the deceased once a Grant of Probate has been issued.

-Probate Filing Fees for 2019 in NSW
+Probate Filing Fees as of 11 July 2019 in NSW

 Costs for legal services for probate and administration are scaled in accordance with Schedule 3, Legal Profession Uniform Law Application Regulation 2015.
 These costs are based on the value of the estate’s assets.
 We will provide you with a costs estimate once you inform us of the value of the estate.